Drop Biscuits

 drop biscuits in basket

-Drop biscuits: less fuss than traditional rolled and cut biscuits but just as delicious.
-These gems are made by dropping spoonfuls of biscuit dough onto a baking sheet, resulting in an irregular, craggy shape.
+Drop biscuits are less fussy than traditional rolled and cut buttermilk biscuits, but just as delicious.
+Made by dropping spoonfuls of dough onto a baking sheet, they form irregular, craggy shapes.
 Some might even argue that those crusty edges are the best part!
-You can have them in the oven in just 15 minutes—a godsend when you need a quick accompaniment to serve with dinner.
-They’re also heavenly for breakfast with butter and jam.
+You can have them in the oven in just 15 minutes—a lifesaver when you need a quick side for dinner.
+They’re also perfect for breakfast with butter and jam.

-In the South, biscuits are made with White Lily flour, a low-protein brand that yields extra-tender biscuits.
-Since I can’t find White Lily flour where I live, I mimic its texture by blending all-purpose flour with a hint of cornstarch.
-Buttermilk adds a lovely flavor to the biscuits.
-If you don’t have any on hand, or don’t want to purchase a whole carton, see my post on how to make buttermilk using milk and vinegar or lemon juice.
+In the South, biscuits are often made with White Lily flour, a low-protein brand that makes biscuits extra tender.
+Since I can’t find White Lily where I live, I mimic its texture by blending all-purpose flour with a little cornstarch—this simple trick gives them that same melt-in-your-mouth tenderness.

 “Best biscuits EVER!
 Fluffy yet crispy.
 Enough said!”